 Surprises After the Report.

-Old industrial areas of Kansas City have been through the ringer.
+Old industrial areas of Kansas City have been through the wringer.
 Many go back a century or more to the early days of steel production and foundry operations.
-Whether you’re constructing a warehouse, distribution center or manufacturing facility, you can expect surprises beneath the surface that may significantly impact build plans.
+Whether you’re constructing a warehouse, distribution center, or manufacturing facility, you can expect surprises beneath the surface that may significantly impact build plans.

 Some geotechnical firms will deal with the unknown by simply skipping the challenge and getting rid of questionable material all at once.
 They’ll recommend the comprehensive export and replacement of several feet of surface material.
 However, that’s a broad stroke that doesn’t come cheap.
 In fact, costs can run so high that they can even end a project.
 The truth is exporting isn’t always the only option.